-- Marinate shrimp with 2 tbsp of jerk sauce and 1/4 tsp of adobo.
+- Marinate shrimp with 2 tablespoon of jerk sauce and ¼ teaspoon of adobo.
 Refrigerate it while the pasta is being prepared.

 - Cook the pasta: Boil salted water in a saucepan.
 Once the water has boiled, add 350g of penne pasta and cook for 10-12 minutes.
 When the pasta is ready, drain and set aside to add to the Rasta pasta sauce later.

 - Cook shrimp: Heat a splash of oil in a pan while the pasta cooks.
 Then, add shrimp and cook on both sides for 3-4 minutes.
 Remove from the pot and set the shrimp aside for later.

 - Saute peppers: Then, add 2-3 chopped garlic cloves, ½ a chopped red bell pepper, ½ a yellow bell pepper, ½ a green bell pepper, and spring onions/green onions/scallions to the same saucepan that the shrimp was cooked in.
 Make sure you leave all the shrimp juices in the saucepan for more flavor.
 Then stir and cook for 2-3 minutes or until fragrant.

 - Creamy sauce: Pour 3 cups of double cream into the saucepan.
 Then add ½ teaspoon of adobo, 1 tablespoon of jerk sauce, 2 teaspoon of paprika, ¼ teaspoon of onion powder, ¼ garlic powder, and stir on low heat for 5 mins while it thickens.

 - Cheese: Once the sauce has thickened, stir and add ½ a cup of mozzarella, ½ cup of parmesan, ½ a cup of cheddar.